Industrial Cybersecurity Terms Defined: OT-SCADA-RTU, Oh My!

 Within ICS, two major players are SCADA and DCS.

-1. Supervisory Control and Data Acquisition (SCADA): SCADA systems are designed for monitoring and controlling processes over large geographical areas.
+SCADA systems are considered a core component of OT, specifically used for real-time data collection and process control.
+They are designed for monitoring and controlling processes over large geographical areas.
 Think pipelines, power grids, or widespread water systems.
 Their strength is collecting data from remote locations and bringing it to a central point for analysis and control.

 • NIST (SP 800-82 Rev 2): Describes SCADA as a “computerized system that is capable of gathering and processing data and applying operational controls over long distances,” highlighting its design for unique communication challenges across various media.